EpsilonSolutions/netscaler-command-reference/docs/pq/pq-stats/pq-stats.md

 ##show pq stats

-show pq stats is an alias for stat pq
+show pq stats is an alias for stat pq NOTE: This command is deprecated.Priority Queuing feature has been deprecated in favour of AppQoE

 ##Synopsys

-show pq stats - alias for 'stat pq'

 ##Related Commands